tanmaymokal2002/Weather-App/README.md

-# JS_Weather-App
-This is a Weather App using Javascript
+This is a Weather App, built using Javascript.
+This app will show you weather in your area.